18 Oct Planning Your Liquidity Event: Four Groups to Consult with Prior to Selling Your Business

 - Hands-off.
 Not only do broker-dealers able to extract more value from your business at the time of sale, they also make the process more hands off by preparing all of the requisite marketing materials and executing on the hundreds (and sometimes thousands) of phone calls required to get the business sold.

 Lawyer or Attorney

-Now that we’ve that disclaimer out of the way (and don’t worry, we have attorneys on our team–we don’t hate them, but everyone has their specialty), let’s discuss how a lawyer can be prove beneficial for entrepreneurs who’re reaching a liquidity event.
+Attorneys are an absolute necessity when it comes to completing quality deals.
+All the legal agreements pursuant to deal completion, including everything from the NDA to the purchase and sale agreement, need the trained eye of knowledgeable counsel.
 Attorneys can assist and consult in how to structure accounts and options so as to best prepare for the coming cash inflow.
 That is, they’ll help with estate planning by creating trusts, uni-trusts (including charitable remainder uni-trusts) and other tax advantaged accounts.
 Knowing the ins and outs of how to legally protect your funds after liquidating your assets into cash is extremely important.

 Sometimes it’s helpful to have the CPA and attorney in the room together.
 Both can offer insight into the tax ramifications selling your company.
 However, someone in the tax trenches may offer greater insight in the form of deductions and processes that can take place prior to the sale which can decrease tax liabilities.
 In fact, I personally advise clients regularly to speak with tax professionals on a regular basis, especially if the company you own is highly profitable.

 There are regular tweaks and changes in structure that can be made in order to ensure wasteful tax is eliminated.
 Your tax consultant should help you avoid buy-sell agreement triggers including estate tax issues, life insurance buyout options and the overall tax implications of buyout options.